thorchain/docs/thorchain-finance/synthetic-asset-model.md

 Due to this, the minting of synths is capped to an upper limit of the total pool depth to protect Liquidity Providers and the network.
 The [Mimir](../how-it-works/constants-and-mimir.md)setting `MaxSynthPerAssetDepth` setting controls the cap which is the asset depth percentage.

-This will soon be deprecated to allow PoL to control Synths.

 ### Protocol Owned Liquidity (POL)

 With the addition of [yield-bearing synths,](savings.md) there can be a high demand for minting synths that exceed the cap with normal liquidity.
 See the original [PR](https://gitlab.com/thorchain/thornode/-/issues/1342).
 POL has been introduced to deal with a high demand for minting synths while maintaining a safe synth minting limit by using the RUNE within the [Reserve](../how-it-works/emission-schedule.md#reserve).